exercism/bash/concepts/README.md

     - for elem in elements ...
     - arithmetic for

-6. conditionals 2
+6. pipelines and command lists
     - boolean operators `&&` `||`
     - how `A && B || C` != `if A; then B; else C; fi`

+7. functions

-7. arrays
+8. arrays
     - numeric and associative
     - iteration
     - namerefs

-8. functions

-9. pipelines and subshells

 ...